-Students admitted to NMU on a conditional/probationary basis, will take the Accuplacer and DRP placement tests at Orientation to determine which course(s) is/are most appropriate.
+Students admitted to NMU on a conditional/probationary basis (Freshman Probation), will take the Accuplacer and DRP placement tests to determine which course(s) is/are most appropriate.
 These tests must be completed in order to schedule courses.
 These placement tests will now be administered and proctored virtually.

 Students that have been admitted as Restricted to a particular program (primarily certificates programs), will take the Accuplacer and DRP placement tests, if their program requires it.
 Certain restricted programs do not require placement tests.